jetify-com/devbox/docs/app/docs/jetify_cloud/dashboard/inviting_members.md

 If you have a paid Team project, you can invite team members to join your project.
 Team members can configure and use your project’s secrets when developing using the Devbox or Envsec CLI.

 :::info
-If you want to invite team members to your projects, you will need to add a payment option and upgrade your account to a Team Account.
+If you want to invite team members to your projects, you will need to add a payment option and upgrade your account to a Starter Plan.
+For more details, see our [Plans and Pricing](https://www.jetify.com/cloud/pricing).
 :::

 Team members can be added in one of two Roles: